 The heated grips are wired in and operated via the left-hand switch gear, the TFT dash displays which of the three heat settings they're turned to.
 They come into their own on the journey home and clicked to medium heat setting help dry my gloves on the latter part of the trip.

 I’ve fitted a tank bag (£244.52) and the heavy duty magnets keep the bag firmly in place, I’d initially obscured the clocks but after a bit of jigging about it's sorted.
 The large clear map pocket is the perfect size to stow my scribbled directions, the side pockets an ideal fit for my phone and purse and the main compartment will hold 14-litres, ample space for my weekend essentials.

-Pleased to meet you, how the Diavel are you?
+Update two: Pleased to meet you, how the Diavel are you?